 Education

-Technology integration into the classroom now and into the future
+Technology integration – now and future

-Lectures in the field
+Lectures in the field and the use of social media

-Today I taught a lesson from a compilation of about 500 images that were taken using a cell phone during a self-help housing project back in 2011.
-I took those images over a six month period.
+Lectures in the field and the use of social media as a learning tool Today, I taught a lesson from a compilation of about 500 images that were taken using a cell phone during a self-help housing project back in 2011.
+I took those images over six months.
 The compilation was showing the process of building a house from the ground up.
 Below are a few images of the outside of the house showing the levels or steps of the construction phases.The classes I taught today consisted of students from the woodwork and construction classes, so the compilation was very appropriate for study.
-I was able to present material and connect with all the learning levels from 9th through 12th…
+I was able to present…

 Making The Grade – It’s Crunch Time!